 Finding the Right Long-Term Care Community

-The best way to evaluate a long-term care community is to visit it.
-Most quality long-term care communities welcome visitors and will be happy to give you a tour of the community and answer your questions.
+The best way to evaluate a long-term care community is to visit.
+Make sure you get a tour of the community and have the staff answer your questions to help you best evaluate it.